ing-norante/mastrodichiavi/README.md

 ###Basic functioning###
 The Arduino has a power switch and a switch sensor placed inside the keylock to detect if the lock is armed or not.
-The power switch is used to start the Arduino, if the power switch is on off the Arduino will not be working and the door will be opened manually or via the RBM21.
+The power switch is used to start the Arduino, if the power switch is *off* the Arduino will not be working and the door will be opened manually or via the RBM21.
 When you start the Arduino it will:

 * Check the state of the switch sensor:
- * Open => Wait 48 seconds and then fire the Closing routine.
+ * Open => Wait ~40 seconds and then fire the Closing routine.
  * Closed => Somebody had already closed the door mechanically.
 Do nothing.

+####Closing Routine####
+This is a function needed to let the Arduino wait ~40 seconds before closing the door.
+This is because we have a security system that has the same timer before getting armed.
+During this time it's funny to show some tricks on the led ring that's why timer_before_closing() has some random scenario to amuse you during the wait.